NIOSH air filtration rating: Transition

+Current classifications

+42 CFR 84

-NIOSH has currently established nine classifications of approved particulate filtering respirators based on a combination of the respirator series and efficiency level.
+Under the current revision of Part 84 established in 1995, NIOSH established nine classifications of approved particulate filtering respirators based on a combination of the respirator series and efficiency level.
 The first part of the filter's classification indicates the series using the letters N, R, or P to indicate the filter's resistance to filtration efficiency degradation when exposed to oil-based or oil-like aerosols (e.g., lubricants, cutting fluids, glycerine, etc.).
 Definitions and intended use for each series is indicated below.